 If you haven’t got a publicist doing this for you, and you don’t have the time to do it consistently yourself, the chances getting the press quotes and attention you need and deserve are low.

-If you don’t have the time to do this yourself or you can’t afford to hire a publicist in all the main countries, this done-for-you press campaign takes care of things by sending effective, personalised pitching emails to a custom-built list of press targets, multiple times.
+This done-for-you press campaign takes care of things by sending effective, personalised pitching emails to a custom-built list of press targets, multiple times.

 If these FAQs don’t answer your questions, please reach out to us via press[.at.]jazzfuel[.dot.]com